pat-earl/faculty-page/src/blog/20130929-git-quickstart.md

 The text between `<<<<<<<` and `=======` is what you wrote, and the text between `=======` and `>>>>>>>` is what your co-authors wrote.
 Edit it to your taste, <span class='text-info'>remove the conflict markers</span>.
 Your conflict is now fixed.
 Type `git status` and follow the instructions.
 (This will typically involving marking your conflicts as fixed using `git add`, and the concluding the merge/rebase using `git rebase --continue` or `git commit`.)
+Once you're done, don't forget to *push* your changes back.

 Some GUIs might help you with merging, if you don't like the above.
 Alternately, you can also use `git mergetool` to help.